puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 #### Aggregate Status

-While [logged in to the puppet master server as `peadmin`][peadmin], run `mco puppet status` with or without a filter.
+While [logged in to the Puppet master server as `peadmin`][peadmin], run `mco puppet status` with or without a filter.
 This returns an abbreviated status for each node and a summarized breakdown of how many nodes are in which conditions.

     $ mco puppet status

 #### Viewing Disable Messages

-The one thing `mco puppet status` doesn't show is the [reason why puppet agent was disabled](#enable-and-disable-puppet-agent).
+The one thing `mco puppet status` doesn't show is the [reason why Puppet agent was disabled](#enable-and-disable-puppet-agent).
 If you're checking up on disabled nodes, you can get a more raw view of the status by running `mco rpc puppet status` instead.
 This will display the reason in the __Lock Message__ field.

 **Example:** Get the detailed status for every disabled node, using the `puppet` [data plugin][data_plugins]: